emilymboyle/neuroanatomy-labmanual/docs/surface.md

 In this laboratory session, we will study the surface anatomy of the human brain.
 Below, you will be presented with a number of figures and asked to label or color certain structures in each figure.

-## A dorsal view of a human brain.
+## A Dorsal View Of A Human Brain.

 1. Write “LH“ over the left hemisphere and “RH“ over the right hemisphere in figure 1 below.
 1. Write “ANTERIOR’ and “POSTERIOR“ next to the arrowhead pointing in the corresponding direction: